-Source: Bureau of Economic Analysis, NIPA Table 1.1.1 (revised November 23, 2010).
-Data are through the third quarter of 2010.
+Source: Bureau of Economic Analysis, NIPA Table 1.1.1 (revised February 29, 2012).

 Given that the aggregate demand curve shifts by an amount equal to the multiplier times an initial change in investment, the volatility of investment can cause real GDP to fluctuate in the short run.
 Downturns in investment may trigger recessions.